SPEAK VISUALLY Receive practical tips on how to

 How to get started with this feature?
 What should you do?

-As a B2B marketer, things can get a little challenging when it comes to digital marketing but, as we’ve already seen in this article, Instagram is a great platform for showcasing products and you should use it regardless of your overall strategy.
+As a B2B marketer, things can get a little challenging when it comes to digital marketing but, as we’ve already seen in this article, Instagram is a great platform for showcasing products and commercial relationships, and you should use it regardless of your overall strategy.

 What other strategies are you using on Instagram to promote and sell B2B products?